LD4P/arm/README.md

 * A `skos:changeNote` could be applied to the ontology itself to record major, broad, or high-level changes affecting multiple terms.
 * Changes are also recorded in change logs for each ontology, vocabulary, and application profile.

+### Vocabulary versioning

+Several of the predicates used in the ontology versioning protocol are of type `owl:OntologyProperty` and thus cannot be used with our vocabularies, which are typed `void:Dataset` rather than
+`owl:Ontology`.
+Vocabularies are versioned by including version number in the URI (e.g., https://w3id.org/arm/core/vocabularies/typeface/0.1/) , using the same schema outlined for ontologies; defining `owl:versionInfo` on the Dataset; and following the protocols described above for use of timestamps and change descriptions.